Duong Lam village Vietnam

 The communal house is a worshipping place of the god – founder of the village. .
 The god Tan Vien Son was dedicated in Mong Phu communal house.
 So far, Mong Phu communal house is a gathering place of the villagers for cultural activities.
 The communal house was made carefully with sophisticated decoration details.
 It is considered as a flower of unique sculptural architecture.

 The pagoda is built in 15 th century and admire 287 statues of all sizes, among with are famous sculpture such as the statue of Buddha in the Himalayas and the statues of the Eight Vajra Deities.

 Highlights of the pagoda is Mia Tong Quan Âm Tu (0.76 m high), often called the Ba ocular.
 This subject described a woman modest, with grace, of boring but at very lenient.
 Road features engraved soft, machine sliding.

-Enjoy hands-on experiences such as walking tour, cycling, chatting with locals living in the ancient houses, great local foods supply in an local acient house, visting pagoda and seeing rural market .
+Enjoy hands-on experiences with various tours and acvitities such as walking tour, cycling, chatting with locals living in the ancient houses, great local foods supply in an local ancient house, visiting pagoda and seeing rural market .
 You will see their daily routines surrounded by breathtaking scenery in a peaceful area.